ISISComputingGroup/lewis-ess/docs/quickstart_guide/index.rst

     $ lewis -r localhost:10000 -k lewis.examples example_motor

 Lewis ships with a Control Client commandline tool that allows you to connect to it.
 It also has an ``-r`` argument but for the client it defaults to ``localhost:10000``, which is why it is recommended to use the same value above.

-Leave the Telnet session running and connected and open a third terminal.
+Open another terminal session.
 If you installed Lewis in a virtual environment, make sure to activate it in the new terminal session so that Lewis is available:

 ::